Transportation Plans & Studies

 The City of Cupertino's Transportation Division develops a wide range of transportation planning documents.
 These documents outline the City's strategies for improving mobility, enhancing safety, and encouraging sustainable transportation alternatives for residents and visitors.

-These plans are developed through extensive outreach efforts such as public workshops, surveys, and stakeholder meetings.
+These plans are developed through outreach efforts such as public workshops, surveys, and stakeholder meetings.
 These methods allow the City to gather feedback on key issues like congestion, pedestrian safety, bike routes, transit access, and individual transportation projects.

 When adopted, these documents reflect the community's vision and help city officials make informed decisions on future projects and programs in a way that aligns with public needs and the City's goals.

-Citywide Active Transportation Plan
+Active Transportation Plan

-Stevens Creek Boulevard Vision Study
+Stevens Creek Boulevard Corridor Vision Study

 The Vision Study is a collaborative multi-jurisdictional two-year project that builds on prior transportation planning initiatives to establish a unified vision for the future of the corridor.
 Its goal is to align the shared values and priorities across the corridor, ensuring that future transportation investments are well-coordinated across San José, Santa Clara, Cupertino, the County, and VTA.

-Vision Zero Action Plan
+Vision Zero Action Plan and Collision Dashboard

 On July 9, 2024, the Cupertino City Council unanimously voted to adopt the Cupertino Vision Zero Action Plan.
 This Plan guides policies and programs with the goal of eliminating fatalities and severe injuries on Cupertino roadways by 2040 for all roadway users, including those who walk, bike, drive, ride transit, and travel by other modes.
 Vision Zero programs prioritize safety over other transportation goals, acknowledge that traffic fatalities and serious injuries are preventable, and incorporate a multidisciplinary Safe System approach.
-The final draft report can be viewed below.

 Status: Completed in 2024